gocmodup/revanced/README.md

 ✒️  Edit "luxysiv" in line 9to "your_github_name"

-✒️ Change apk source APKmirror or Uptodown
+✒️ Change apk source to down : APKmirror or Uptodown

 ✒️ Add keyword to patch others app